Your Guide to Dehydrated Skin: Causes, Signs, and Remedies

 Signs of Dehydration and Dehydrated Skin

-One way to tell if you have dehydrated skin — and underlying dehydration — or simply a case of dry skin is to watch for other symptoms.
+One way to tell if you have dehydrated skin — and underlying dehydration — or simply a case of dry skin is to watch for other signs.
 In most cases, dry skin produces localized symptoms.
 You may have flaky patches of skin or irritated areas, but you won’t have symptoms that affect other organs.

 Here are the main signs of dehydration: